Course description

 Get your dog to pay attention to you in public and reliably come when called, with just 15 minutes of training per day

-You've taught your dog to come when called... but can't get them to do it when it actually matters
+If you’ve taught your dog to come when called… but can’t get them to do it when it actually matters?
+This one’s for you.

 If your dog: